AdamRisberg/react-image-magnifiers/README.md

 />
 ```

 Note: The zoom level of all components depends on the rendered size difference between the small and large versions of the image.
-On all components except for the PictureInPictureMagnifier, the zoom functionality will be disabled if the large image size is <= the small image's current rendered size.
-The PictureInPictureMagnifier requires that the large/zoom image is larger to display properly.
+On all components, the zoom functionality will be disabled if the large image size is <= to the small image's current rendered size.

 ## Common Props